OlivierSohn/hamazed/BACKLOG.md

   - about the hyperliked-source option https://www.reddit.com/r/haskell/comments/6o4rnb/psa_regarding_cabal_haddock/

-  - a script to build dock
+  - a script to build doc
   https://gist.github.com/stbuehler/7068764

   -  The hackage-server attempts to build documentation for library packages, but this can fail.
 Maintainers can generate their own documentation and upload it by using something along the lines of the shell script below (note that the last two commands are the key ones):